jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 	function reusableComponentUpgrader(name) {
 		// It actually returns a function which gets passed to ChangeJS return function(options) {
+			// Map over the original array
 			let newModels = options[name].map(model => {
-				let newModel = {
+				// Apply the upgrades to each object in the array let newModel = {
 					name:	model.name,
 					type:	model.type,